Getting a suitable CRM system is tough. While vendors boast of the clear value of CRM, their prices can be anything but clear.

 - An additional 612MB file storage per user on Professional edition, and 2GB on Enterprise and Unlimited editions.

-As CRM systems age, they accumulate valuable customer information, and you may hit your vendor’s storage cap.
+As your CRM system ages it will accumulate a large amount of valuable customer information, and you may hit your vendor’s storage cap.
 At which point, you face a few choices:

 - You can start purging information annually, which may be impractical, especially if you plan to leverage that information for use with business analytics or AI — requiring vast quantities of data.